 Your shirt is yet another key category that can make or break your business casual wardrobe.

-We appreciate the sturdy-yet-soft nature of the Oxford shirt (named for the Oxford cloth used in original British versions).
-The style features a chest pocket, a detail not found on most dress shirts, and also includes a visible buttondown collar – this helps the collar hold its shape and makes it easier to wear unbuttoned, without a tie.
+I’ve found that it’s tough to go wrong with the sturdy-yet-soft nature of the Oxford shirt (named for the Oxford cloth used in original British versions).
+The style features a chest pocket, a detail not found on most dress shirts, and also includes a visible buttondown collar.
+The buttondown design helps the collar hold its shape and makes it easier to wear unbuttoned, without a tie.

 What about a tie?